cheunghfscott/Makefile_for_opencv_linux/README.md

 # Makefile_for_opencv_linux
-These Makefiles are meant to make compilation of Opencv projects on linux convenient with g++ compiler.
+These Makefiles are meant to make creation, organisation and compilation of Opencv projects on linux convenient with g++ compiler.

 The following steps describe the way to use the makefiles.